mantidproject/mantid/docs/source/algorithms/IndirectILLReduction-v1.rst

 two separate spectra, these form the **left** and **right** workspaces that are reduced independently and then summed according to ``UnmirrorOption`` as follows:

-0. No summing of left and right will be performed.
+0: No summing of left and right will be performed.
 The reduced workspace will containt both wings and x-axis will not be converted to energy transfer.
-MirrorSense=False will fall back to this option.
+``MirrorSense=False`` will fall back to this option.

-1. Left wing will be returned as reduced workspace.
+1: Left wing will be returned as reduced workspace.

-2. Right wing will be returned as reduced workspace.
+2: Right wing will be returned as reduced workspace.

-3. Left and right wings will be simply summed and returned as reduced workspace.
+3: Left and right wings will be simply summed and returned as reduced workspace.

-4. Peaks in the right wing will be positioned at peak positions in the left wing, and then they will be summed.
+4: Peaks in the right wing will be positioned at peak positions in the left wing, and then they will be summed.

-5. Right wing will be shifted with the offset of the peak positions of the right wing of the corresponding vanadium run.
+5: Right wing will be shifted with the offset of the peak positions of the right wing of the corresponding vanadium run.
 It will then be summed with left wing. ``VanadiumRun`` needs to be specified.

-6. Peaks in both, left and right wings will be centered at zero energy transfer and then they will be summed.
+6: Peaks in both, left and right wings will be centered at zero energy transfer and then they will be summed.

-7. Left and right wings will be shifted according to offsets of peak positions in corresponding vanadium run.
+7: Left and right wings will be shifted according to offsets of peak positions in corresponding vanadium run.
 They will then be summed and returned. ``VanadiumRun`` needs to be specified.

 The options ``4-6`` rely on :ref:`FindEPP <algm-FindEPP>` algorithm to find the peak positions.